ToBAIaeS/obsidian-mcp-baies/docs/chatgpt-setup.md

 # Using Obsidian MCP with ChatGPT Desktop

 ChatGPT Desktop (macOS and Windows) requires MCP servers to be reachable over HTTP(S).
-Run `obsidian-mcp` in HTTP mode on a machine that has access to your vaults, then register the remote endpoint inside ChatGPT.
+Run `obsidian-mcp` in HTTP mode on a machine that has access to your vaults, then register the remote endpoint through the ChatGPT web app.

 ## Prerequisites